Planning family holidays with kids

 If you formula feed, check that the formula you use is available where you’re going.
 If you’re planning to carry made-up formula on board a flight, check with the airline beforehand about any restrictions on carrying liquids.

-In some places, it’s hard to get clean water.
+In some places, it’s hard to get clean drinking water.
 Even when the water is clean, it’ll probably have different bacteria from those you’re used to.
 It’s possible you or your children will have slightly upset tummies while you get used to it.

 Children might also not like new food.
 It might help to introduce them to some of the local food before you leave home.
 Otherwise, you might have to be a bit more relaxed about mealtimes than you would be at home.
 Just try to make sure they get plenty to drink if they’re not eating much.